Is this article helpful?

 JQ Lee Updated by JQ Lee

-The Reports Module provides insight on trends and team performance on the platform.
+The Reports module provides insight on trends and team performance on the platform.
 Use it to generate reports for long-term support trend analysis and track the performance of your support team as a whole or agents individually.

 Benefits of Reporting for Support